 \subsection{Cluster-related inferences}

-As discussed in Section \ref{S:justifications}, the PDP allocations may be interpreted as clusters with unique characteristics.
+As discussed in Section \ref{S:justifications}, the PDP allocations can be interpreted as clusters with unique characteristics.
 We investigate BaCon's accuracy as a clustering procedure using simulated covariates for which the true clustering pattern is known.

-While allocating $p$ objects to an unknown number of clusters using mixture models, the general problems of non-identifiability and redundancy of the clusters have been extensively studied \citep[e.g., see][]{Fruhwirth-Schnatter_2006}.
-Some partial solutions for the Bayesian paradigm are available.
-For example, instead of assuming that the component parameters of finite mixture models are exchangeable, \cite{Petralia_etal_2012} model them by a repulsive process that leads to a smaller number of better separated and more interpretable clusters. \cite{Rousseau_Mengersen_2011} show that in over-fitted finite mixture models, asymptotic emptying of the redundant components is achieved by a carefully chosen prior.
+In general, when allocating $p$ objects to an unknown number of clusters using mixture models, the non-identifiability and redundancy of the inferred clusters have been extensively studied \citep[e.g., see][]{Fruhwirth-Schnatter_2006}.
+Some partial solutions are available within the Bayesian paradigm.
+For example, instead of assuming exchangeable component parameters for finite mixture models, \cite{Petralia_etal_2012} invent a repulsive process that leads to a smaller number of better separated and more interpretable clusters. \cite{Rousseau_Mengersen_2011} show that in over-fitted finite mixture models, asymptotic emptying of the redundant components is achieved by a carefully chosen prior.

-In brain connectome applications, the afore-mentioned asymptotic results assume that the number of rows of covariate matrix $\boldsymbol{X}$ remains unchanged as the number of columns of the matrix tends to $\infty$.
-These results do not even guarantee that the number of covariate clusters are correctly detected in the BaCon model.
-However, the following simulation results suggest the much stronger result that a set of covariates that (do not) cluster under the true process, also tend (not) to cluster a posteriori.
-The key intuition is that if $n$ is also allowed to grow with $p$, a pair of $n$-dimensional covariates actually belonging to different clusters eventually become separated enough for the BaCon method to correctly allocate them to different clusters.
-Similarly, the allocations of $n$-dimensional covariates that actually belong to the same cluster are correctly called when both $n$ and $p$ are large.
-This remarkable phenomenon has been documented in other Big Data settings, e.g., \cite{guha2016nonparametric} offer a formal explanation for continuous covariates such as gene expression datasets in cancer research.
+In brain connectome applications, the aforementioned asymptotic results assume that the number of rows of covariate matrix $\boldsymbol{X}$ remains fixed as the number of columns tends to $\infty$.
+These results do not guarantee that the BaCon model correctly detects even the \textit{number} of covariate clusters.
+Nevertheless, the following simulation studies suggest a much stronger result: covariates that (do not) cluster under the true process also tend (not) to cluster a posteriori.
+The key intuition is that if $n$ also grows with $p$, two covariate column vectors that actually belong to different clusters are eventually separated enough for the BaCon method to allocate them to different clusters.
+Similarly, the allocations of covariates belonging to the same cluster are correctly called when $n$ and $p$ are both large.
+This remarkable phenomenon has been documented in other high dimensional settings; \cite{guha2016nonparametric} offer a formal explanation for continuous covariates such as gene expression datasets in cancer research.